 We still have a few places left to try using remote exile, but that's how Australia got started and we don't want to go through that mess again.
 Ignoring people with a good public shunning might do some good for minor infractions, but I wouldn't expect it to trigger any sort of emotional epiphany in someone as broken as Bundy.
 Serial killers like to move about inconspicuously so that would just be encouraging them.
 Either way, exiled or ignored, I think we're still looking at major monitoring and maintenance issues again.

 Sheriff Joe Arpaio has some amusing ideas working out in Arizona.
 Maricopa County painted the jail cells pink, made the inmates wear pink prison garb and put prisoners to work in the animal shelters (saving Maricopa County over $15 million dollars/year on stray animals and possibly stimulating a bit of empathy).
 I haven't heard of them having any problems with the animals, but the inmates have protested quite a bit about the pink.
-I'm not a fan of wearing pink myself, but I've yet to find any sympathy for them.
+I'm not a fan of wearing pink myself, but I've yet to find any sympathy for them on that count.
 They also have prisoners farming and growing Christmas trees (sold very cheaply and at a profit).
 These are educational and productive activities even though some of the tent farm housing is considered uncomfortable in the Arizona heat.
 Arpaio maintains that inmates are subjected to nothing worse than our soldiers in the middle east and all are told that if they don't like the conditions (no weights in the yard, charging the inmates for meals, no coffee, no smoking, no porn, only Disney and Weather Channel on cable, chain gangs for men and women doing county and city work projects) that they should make sure not to come back.
 Again, though, there are big differences between people in county jail for missing child support payments and serial killers.
-Some people are beyond simple punishment and rehabilitation.
+While some people are beyond simple punishment and rehabilitation, perhaps Arpaio could be reminded that he's running a county jail (where some guests are people still awaiting trial, so not yet convicted of anything) and not Devil's Island prison.

 Are there some aberrations that are still beyond our ability to fix?
 If we can't correct extreme anti-social behaviors and these people remain threats, what can we do?
 Must we resign ourselves to extreme responses to extreme behaviors or is there a better way?